Jeilani/OrganizerApp/README.md

 Install npm (Node package manager) on your computer Here's a great tutorial: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-Run node server.js in the main respo
+Run node server.js in the main directory

-Open a new terminal and run npm start in the client folder to start the front-end which will be on the localhost: 3000 in your browswer
+Open a new terminal and run npm start in the client folder to start the front-end which will be on the localhost: 3000 in your browser

 Open http://localhost:3000 to view it in the browser.

-# Running the tests
-Give an example
-And coding style tests
-Explain what these tests test and why

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system

 # Built With
 React